gacheri7/porftolio-landing-page-/README.md

 #### {Web portfolio showcasing my work}, {2021}
 #### By **{Gacheri}**
 ## Description
-{Web portfolio about me , a list of my projects , background and my current interests }
+Web portfolio about me , a list of my projects , background and my current interests.
 ## Live Demo
 Here is a working live Demo  https://gacheri7.github.io/porftolio-landing-page-/
 ## Known Bugs
-{There are no known bugs}
+There are no known bugs
 ## Technologies Used
-{HTML
+*HTML
-CSS}
+*CSS
 ## Development
 To fix a bug or enhance existing module follow the following steps :
 Fork the repo